 4. Decide Which Food & Drinks You Want to Serve

-Believe it or not, the refreshments you serve at your open house can have a big impact on how you are perceived as an agent.
+Believe it or not, the refreshments you serve at your open house can greatly impact how you are perceived as an agent.
 Remember, most of your guests don’t know you.
-That means they will be judging you on everything, food included!
+That means they will be judging you on everything, including food!
+By serving high-quality open house refreshments, you will enhance your professional image and leave a lasting impression on your guests.

-If you’re ordering food for your open house, make sure you give the restaurant or caterer enough time to prepare it.
-Two days before the open house should be enough lead time in most cases, but call ahead to make sure.
-If you’re making refreshments on your own, shopping and preparing a few days before couldn’t hurt.
+If you’re ordering food, give the restaurant or caterer enough time to prepare it.
+Two days before the open house should usually be enough lead time, but call ahead to make sure.
+If you’re making refreshments alone, shopping and preparing a few days before couldn’t hurt.

 5. Send an Email Blast or Newsletter Reminder

-You worked hard to build your email list, and now is the time to use it.
-You can include your open house announcement in your weekly newsletter, or better yet, send out a dedicated email blast if you think the house is a good deal or it offers something curious neighbors might want to see.
+You worked hard to build your email list; now is the time to use it.
+Include your open house announcement in your weekly newsletter, or better yet, send out a dedicated email blast if you think the house is a good deal or it offers something curious neighbors might want to see.

 6. Post Your Open House on Zillow & Realtor.com

-Of course, not all your potential guests will be on your email list, but if they’re looking to buy, they will be scrolling Zillow and realtor.com.
-Zillow has a dedicated setting to schedule open houses.
-You need to make sure to schedule it early, but not too early.
+Of course, not all your potential guests will be on your email list, but they will be scrolling Zillow and realtor.com if they’re looking to buy.
+Zillow’s dedicated setting for scheduling open houses is a convenient tool to help you plan your event.
+You need to plan it early, but not too early.
 Four days or so before your open house should do the trick.

 7. Text Buyers You’re Already Working With